andreaselmi/newsApp/README.md

 rename file in .env

-Use the package manager [npm](https://www.npmjs.com/) to install dependencies open terminal on the root folder of the project and run this command
+Use the package manager [npm](https://www.npmjs.com/) to install dependencies: open terminal on the root folder of the project and run this command

 ```bash